Storyflow Logo

 3. Context That Lives on the Canvas

 Your AI should read what you have already built, not start from a blank slate every session.
 In Storyflow, the AI reads your full active canvas board by default, plus up to 1 Tactic and 3 Documents you @-mention in the chat.
 So when your brand voice notes, audience profile, and past hooks all sit on the same board you are planning from, the AI works with that context instead of asking you to re-explain it.
 The honest limit: this is board-scoped, not workspace-wide.
 The AI does not silently read all 30 of your other boards at once, so creators who want one giant cross-project memory should keep their active content for a project on a single board rather than scattering it.
+The Second Brain template is built for exactly this: one board that holds your brand notes, references, and past content where the AI can read them.

 "I was using ChatGPT for every video script.
 Spending an hour each time explaining my channel's style, my audience (tech professionals who want practical tutorials), my typical video structure.
 Every.
 Single.
 Time."